nightsel/Coding-projects/readme.md

 for it to not lower your win rate.
 The comparison is done in comparecreatureother.py.

-todo1: 2 drop vs slightly better card when amount of 2 drops is low vs high
+I also checked if it's better to add mediocre two-drops to the deck when the deck has a low amount of two-drops to balance it.
+This is done in 2dropcomparison.py Lands are included this time to be able to compare a blue/red deck excluding a bad blue/red two-drop vs a deck that's including the two-drop.

-todo3: ai project
+todo2: ai project